 As of Fall 2023, there were about 105 students enrolled in the Graduate Tax Program, including residential and online cohorts enrolled full-time and part-time.

 Small Class Sizes

-Students in our fall entering class range in age from 23 to 40, with an average age of 29 and a median age of 28.
-They hail from 6 different countries.
+Students in our fall class range in age from 23 to 70, with an average age of 30 for our residential students and 41 for our online students.
+They hail from 10 different countries.

 Upon graduating from the Graduate Tax Program, you will join the ranks of a valuable professional network of more than 3,000 accomplished alumni.
 Our graduates find work in a wide range of practice settings, including private law firms; accounting and tax advisory firms of all sizes; federal and state government agencies and legislative bodies; business corporations; non-profit organizations and academia.

 Below are the most recent three classes employment statistics.
 When reviewing employment statistics, please keep in mind that a variety of factors play a role in finding a job after graduation.
 These include: prior employment history, undergraduate and JD institutions, academic history, geographic preference, and other considerations.